-- Employees can wear masks at their discretion based on the state's recomendation.
-However, the CDC and FDA recommends masks/face coverings for all employees. - Gloves are already part of the supplies restaurants use on a daily basis.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines.
+The CDC and FDA recommend masks/face coverings for all employees. - Gloves are already part of the supplies restaurants use on a daily basis.
 There should be no additional need for other supplies outside the normal course of business.

 - Staff should limit the number of customers in the restaurant to those that can be adequately distanced 6 feet apart. - Any indoor or outdoor waiting area may be marked so that social distancing standards are met.
-One member of a party may be allowed in waiting area while other members of their party wait in their car. - Tables should be limited to no more than 6 guests per table. - · Tables/booths may alternatively be separated by a physical barrier.
+One member of a party may be allowed in waiting area while other members of their party wait in their car.
+Remote pagers are encouraged. - Tables should be limited to no more than 6 guests per table. - Tables/booths may alternatively be separated by a physical barrier.